Midwifery Schools: Programs and Courses

 Midwives tend to have a natural propensity to foster relationships with others; a degree program will hone a student’s practical skills and teach them the best ways to support patients.

 Before you can choose a school, however, you need to decide what type of midwife you want to become.

 - Certified Nurse-Midwives (CNM) and Certified Midwives (CM): Accredited by the American College of Nurse-Midwives Accreditation Commission for Midwifery Education.

 - Certified Professional Midwife (CPM): Also known as a licensed midwife or registered midwife.
 CPM programs are accredited by the Midwifery Education Accreditation Council (MEAC).

 CNMs: To become a CNM, you first need to complete an undergraduate nursing program to become a registered nurse.
-Then, you’ll need to enroll in a master’s-level midwifery program.
+Then, you’ll need to enroll in a graduate-level midwifery program.
 A CNM education will allow you to work in hospitals and practice in birth centers.
 Some states also permit CNMs to attend home births.

 Certification: Upon completing an accredited midwifery program, you can apply for certification from the American Midwifery Certification Board (AMCB).